tmiklas/tbeam-helium-mapper/README.md

 - `#ABC` is the last three hex digits of your DevEUI, so you can match it to the correct device in Console.
 Handy if you have several Mappers that look the same.
 - `4.10v` is the battery voltage
 - `48mA` is the charge (or discharge) current to the battery.
 The TTGO charges the battery cell at around 300mA from USB, when possible.
-- Satellite Count is displayed on the right at all times.
+- Satellite HDOP & Count is displayed on the right at all times.
+(Lower HDOP hints at better GSP accuracy.)
 - The GPS Time of Day (UTC) alternates on the display line every 2 seconds.
 - A `*** NO GPS ***` message will show when no GPS Fix is available.